Aybak, Samangan

-Aybak (Pashto, (Note: /ps/) Dari: (Note: /prs/) ایبک), also known as Aibak or Haibak, historically known as Samangan, and as Eukratidia (Εὐκρατιδία) in ancient times, is a provincial town, medieval caravan stop, and the headquarters of the Samangan Province in the district of the same name in the northern part of Afghanistan.
-As an ancient town and major Buddhist centre during the 4th and 5th centuries under the then Kushan rulers, it has the ruins of that period at a place known now as Takht-i-Rustam, which is located on a hill above the town.
+Aybak or Aibak (Pashto, (Note: /ps/) Dari: (Note: /prs/) ایبک), known in ancient times as Eukratidia (Εὐκρατιδία), is a city in northern Afghanistan, serving as the capital of Samangan Province.
+It is within the jurisdiction of Aybak District and has an estimated population of 130,409 people.

+As an ancient town and major Buddhist center during the 4th and 5th centuries under the then Kushan rulers, it has the ruins of that period at a place known now as Takht-e Rostam, which is located on a hill above the town.

-Due to its location, Haibak has been influenced by Buddhist, Islamic and Turkic and Persian peoples.
+Due to its location, Aibak has been influenced by Persian, Buddhist, Islamic and Turkic peoples.
 In the past, it was significant because of its position on the main line of communication between Kabul and Afghan Turkestan.

-In 2021, the Taliban gained control of the city during the 2021 Taliban offensive.